evhub/coconut/DOCS.md

 ### Dotted Function Definition

 Coconut allows for function definition using a dotted name to assign a function as a method of an object as specified in [PEP 542](https://www.python.org/dev/peps/pep-0542/).
+Dotted function definition can be combined with all other types of function definition above.

 ##### Example